A generalized tetrahedral property: Introduction

-Before stating Theorem \ref{tetra-compactness4} we recall that the Intrinsic Flat distance between two $n$-dimensional integral current spaces $(X_i,d_i,T_i)$ is an analogue of the Gromov-Hausdorff distance between metric spaces.
-That is, it is the infimum of the flat distances of isometric orientation-preserving images of $(X_i,d_i,T_i)$ \cite{SW}.
-Here, an $n$-dimensional integral current space $(X,d, T)$ consists of an $\mathcal H^n$ countably rectifiable metric space $(X,d)$ and an $n$-dimensional integral current structure $T$ on $\bar{X}$ as defined by Ambrosio-Kirchheim in \cite{AK}, where $\mathcal H^n$ denotes the $n$-dimensional Hausdorff measure.
-These integral currents are the generalization to metric spaces of the currents studied by Federer and, Federer and Fleming, \cite{F} \cite{FF}.

-Neither the Gromov-Hausdorff, nor the Intrinsic Flat convergence imply the other one, but when a sequence converges with both distances, then the intrinsic flat limit is either the zero integral current space or it is contained in the Gromov-Hausdorff limit space \cite{SW}.
-We note that the class of $n$-dimensional precompact integral current spaces with a uniform lower bound on their mass and the mass of their boundaries and, an upper bound on the diameter is compact under the intrinsic flat distance \cite{Wen}.
+In order to state the following result, Theorem \ref{tetra-compactness4}, we recall that the intrinsic flat distance between two $n$-dimensional integral current spaces $(X_i,d_i,T_i)$ is an analogue of the Gromov-Hausdorff distance between metric spaces.
+That is, it is the infimum of the flat distances of isometric orientation-preserving images of $(X_i,d_i,T_i)$, \cite{SW}.
+Here, an $n$-dimensional integral current space $(X,d,T)$ consists of an $\mathcal{H}^n$-countably rectifiable metric space $(X,d)$ and an $n$-dimensional integral current structure $T$ on $\bar{X}$ as defined by Ambrosio-Kirchheim in \cite{AK} such that $\set(T)=X$.
+These integral currents are the generalization to metric spaces of the currents studied by Federer \cite{F} and Federer-Fleming \cite{FF}.
+Neither the Gromov-Hausdorff, nor the intrinsic flat convergence imply the other one, but when a sequence converges with both distances, the intrinsic flat limit is either the zero integral current space or it is contained in the Gromov-Hausdorff limit space \cite{SW}.
+We note that the class of $n$-dimensional precompact integral current spaces with a uniform lower bound on their mass and the mass of their boundaries and, an upper bound on their diameter is compact under the intrinsic flat distance \cite{Wen}.